Salamence064/Zeta2D/docs/index.md

 # Introduction

 Welcome to the Zeta2D Physics Engine!
 Zeta provides a simple solution for modeling 2D physics for anything you'd need.
 This page gives an overview of the organization of this engine and how to get started.
+For the purposes of this documentation assume a field is public unless otherwise specified.

 ___